What does Verlasso Salmon taste like?

 Following nearly a decade of ingenuity, and in a continued effort to improve the brand’s sustainability, Verlasso has developed and is now utilizing a proprietary feed.

 Only use the trimmings (not whole fish) of feeder fish sourced from sustainable fisheries certified by the Marine Stewardship Council (MSC) or Seafood Watch®

-Supplement the diet with necessary algae, vitamins, natural colorant from krill, and oils rich in Omega-3 (DHA & EPA)
+Supplement the diet with necessary algae, vitamins, natural colorant, and oils rich in Omega-3 (DHA & EPA)

 Verlasso’s farmers who live on-site, monitor the amount of feed distributed to the fish to prevent excess feed from entering the water